These days, the marketing world is facing unprecedented challenges to almost every aspect of producing a direct mail campaign.

 SUPPLIER LABOR SHORTAGES

 Most of our suppliers are experiencing labor shortages.
-Resultingly, the people mail shops can hire are hired a much higher rate, which affects mailing schedules and increases mailing costs.
+Resultingly, the people mail shops can hire are hired at a much higher rate, which affects mailing schedules and increases mailing costs.
 So much so that we’ve seen mail shop costs increase from 3%-5% over last year.

 The transportation industry isn’t just being hit by labor shortages and fuel increases; it’s also being impacted by the computer chip shortage, as these chips are needed to run the trucks.
 This has made it difficult to get new trucks on the road to replace those that are going out of service.